ItsTristan/ExpenseMaster/README.md

 This project was made for CMPUT301 at the University of Alberta for the W15 term.

-A demo video is available in the /docs/ directory.

 ## Requirements
 The following libraries and components are needed to run the application.
 If a static reference to a library or component is included in the project, they are indicated by `(Included *location*)`